 Weeping may endure for a night, but joy cometh in the morning.

 Being a true Christian means we accept God’s forgiveness for the harm we’ve caused.

-The best we can do is to choose to love one another, have mercy, and keep our eyes open to the truth.
+The best we can do is to choose to love one another, have mercy, and share the Word of God with others as freely as possible.

 Our God reigns.